 Shore power is connected through a port forward receptacle.
-A 25 foot (7.6 meters), ten gauge, three wire, shore power cord is provided with dock-side wiring.
+A ten gauge, three wire, shore power cord is provided with dock-side wiring.
 The shore power cord has 30 amp twistlock type connectors, which are approved by the American Boat and Yacht Council.
 Always connect the cord to the power inlet receptacle of the boat before making connection to the shore power source.